Once the goods have passed EU customs they can proceed to their destination.

 If a driver suspects someone is attempting to enter their vehicle or has entered their vehicle, they should contact local police as soon as it is safe to do so.
 In the UK call 999 or in the EU call 112 before you enter the port.

-Visit an advice site at a motorway services or truckstop for in-person advice.
+For in-person advice, visit an information and advice site at a motorway services or truckstop.

 Some of the rules are still being agreed between the UK and the EU.
 This guidance will be updated with the latest information as soon as it is available.